Pandry/proxmox-zfs-exporter/README.md

 The Proxmox user needs to have the permission `Datastore.Audit` on the `/` path (you will need to create a custom role) (please don't use a full-admin user, and use a pve user).

-You can either compile the binary, use the docker container or download one the releases.
+You can either compile the binary, use the docker image (`ghcr.io/pandry/proxmox-zfs-exporter`) or download one the releases.

 Example install using systemd (Make sure to get the current release from the release page and change the wget command):